 Special programme which differs from the standard programme.
-Period in the academic year during which education components are for all study programmes offered by the Fontys Universities of Applied and / or competencies.
+Period in the academic year during which education components are for all study programmes offered by the Fontys Universities of Applied

 TER Teaching and examination regulations.
-The TER consists of a general section scheme Student
+The TER consists of a general section and / or competencies.

 Sciences as well as information specific to individual study programmes.
 The TER forms a part of the study programme section of the Students' Charter.

-Activity used to assess whether a student has certain knowledge, insight, skills
+Test Activity used to assess whether a student has certain knowledge, insight, skills scheme to benefit from it and the facilities that they may use under it.